roger-russel/fasthttp-router-middleware/docs/index.md

 ## Usage

-It's possible create a group of middlewares and use it per routes, or apply middlewares on demand.
+It's possible to create a group of middlewares and use it per routes, or apply middlewares on demand.

 ### Middleware Groups